lmiller1990/vimrc-1/README.md

 # .vimrc
-My .vimrc folder!
+My .vimrc file!
 Pretty self-explanatory, as was this sentence.